MavrykDynamics/maven-frontend/README.md

-## About Mavryk
+## About Maven Finance

-Mavryk is a decentralized finance ecosystem designed to allow users to borrow and earn, to unlock the world from legacy financial systems.
+Maven Finance is a decentralized finance ecosystem designed to allow users to borrow and earn, to unlock the world from legacy financial systems.